Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Problem Setting

-is the leave-one-out predictive log density for the $i$th observation $\yobs_i$ with model \Mk{}, given the data with all but the $i$th observation, denoted as $\yobs_{-i}$.
-The bias of the Bayesian LOO-CV based $\elpdHat{\Mk}{\yobs}$ tends to decrease when $n$ grows \citep{Watanabe:2010d}.
-The naive approach of LOO-CV would fit the model separately for each fold $\p_\Msk\big(\yobs_i \big| \yobs_{-i}\big)$.
-In practice, we use computationally more efficient methods such as Pareto smoothed importance sampling \citep{Vehtari+etal:2019-PSIS}, implicitly adaptive importance sampling \citep{paananen2020mmloo} and sub-sampling \citep{Magnusson+etal:2019,Magnusson+etal:2020} to estimate $\elpd{\Mk}{\yobs}$ more efficiently.
+is the LOO predictive log density for the $i$th observation $\yobs_i$ with model \Mk{} and parameters $\theta_k$, given the data except the $i$th observation, denoted as $\yobs_{-i}$.
+The observations $\yobs_i$ are assumed to be exchangeable (conditionally on covariates).
+The bias of~\eqref{eq_elpd_loo} tends to decrease when $n$ grows \citep{Watanabe:2010d}.
+The stability of the learning algorithm affects the variance of CV estimators \citep[][Section 5.2.1]{arlot_celisse_2010_cv_survey}.
+As the log score is smooth and integration over the posterior smooths out sharp changes, Bayesian LOO-CV tends to have lower variance than Bayesian $K$-fold-CV \citep{Vehtari+Gelman+Gabry:2017_practical}.
+The naive approach would fit the model separately for each fold $\p_\Mk\big(\yobs_i \big| \yobs_{-i}\big)$.
+In practice, we use more efficient methods such as Pareto smoothed importance sampling \citep{Vehtari+etal:2024:PSIS}, implicitly adaptive importance sampling \citep{Paananen+etal:2021:implicit} and sub-sampling \citep{Magnusson+etal:2019,Magnusson+etal:2020} to estimate $\elpd{\Mk}{\yobs}$ more efficiently.